mistswapdex/docs/src/governance/vote/README.md

 Once a proposal has been discussed sufficiently to where you think it makes sense to open it to a vote, you can make a PR at the [xmist-governance](https://github.com/mistswapdex/xmist-governance) repository.
 If you need assistance making a PR, do not hesitate to ask in the `#governance` group - a member of the MistSwap team can assist.

+After 1 week of being available as a PR for people to read, the snapshot block will be updated and the PR will be merged and available for people to vote.

 ## How are proposals decided upon?

 First, a quorum of at least 5% of xMIST total supply must have voted on the proposal.
 If this number is not reached the vote is declared undecided and may be retried in the future.